Speed and quality are not trade-off

 In short, I think it’s a matter of conditions.
 For example, if it’s a free meal at a five star restaurant, I could wait in a line even outside under cold weather for more than two hours, but I’m sure I couldn’t if I have to pay out of my pocket.
 This controversy of speed and quality couldn’t be less of an issue only if we mutually pre-determine a minimum acceptable quality and longest acceptable waiting time.
 In the current era of accelerating change, it’s certain that speed gets more prioritized than before, though.
-Generally, Japanese organizations take longer to make decisions, which I’ve keenly felt in international business.
-I’ve been always annoyed by the tradition, but at the same time learned there’s something that can’t be sacrificed even for speed.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.